 Summer in Japan lasts from about June to mid-September, depending on the location.
 Summers are hot and humid, with temperatures ranging from approximately 70 to 90 °F.

 July and August are typically the hottest and most humid times of year, and can be uncomfortable for sightseeing if you are averse to humidity.
 But despite (or perhaps because of) the torrid climate, summer can also be one of the liveliest times to be in Japan.

 Japan has more festivals (matsuri) than almost any other country in the world, and Japanese festivals – in all their color, tradition, and exuberance – are often spectacular.

-While there are great festivals throughout the year, summertime features many of Japan’s best — including Kyoto’s Gion Matsuri, Osaka’s Tenjin Matsuri, Aomori’s Nebuta Matsuri, and the Awa Odori festival in Tokushima, on the island of Shikoku – not to mention countless lively (and delicious) neighborhood matsuri throughout the country.
+While there are great ones throughout the year, summertime features many of Japan’s best festivals — including Kyoto’s Gion Matsuri, Osaka’s Tenjin Matsuri, Aomori’s Nebuta Matsuri, and the Awa Odori festival in Tokushima, on the island of Shikoku – not to mention countless lively (and delicious) neighborhood matsuri throughout the country.